 Seasonal swings in selection can be inconvenient week-to-week, but if you’re willing to put in a little bit of time, these swings can also be an opportunity.
 As the season winds down, farmers are looking to unload surplus tomatoes, peppers, and more.
 They sell them by the bucket – five, ten, or even twenty pounds at a time.
 That’s way more than you could reasonably eat before it spoiled, but by freezing those vegetables, you can have access to them all winter!

 In Minnesota, the farmers market is the only place to find red (ripe) jalapeño peppers.
-They’re much more flavorful than the green ones.
+They’re sweeter and less bitter than the green ones.
 In the dead of winter, they’re perfect for chili or jalapeño-infused tequila.

 The eventual goal is to be able to reach into the freezer, grab a handful of whatever you need, and toss it right into your stir-fry, soup, sauce, or smoothie.
 There are two important steps to making that happen.

 First, fruits and vegetables should be rinsed and prepared before freezing.
 Stumps, skins, and seeds are much easier to remove when the produce is fresh.
 Anything larger than a strawberry should be halved, sliced, or cubed.

 Second, pieces should be individually frozen.
 Freeze your vegetables on waxed paper or a cookie sheet, then transfer them to a plastic bag.
 Otherwise, you’ll end up chipping what you need off a single frozen block.
 When you zip the bag, also be sure to squeeze out as much air as you can, to minimize freezer burn.

 Don’t forget to label your bags!
 You don’t want to confuse bell peppers with jalapeños.